This article is part of the Retirement Financial Life Equation (FRLE) series. It was initially published in March 2021 and updated in March 2026.

 Whether this makes sense for you depends on how much you have in savings.
 You don’t want to reduce your income-producing assets if things are tight.
 Your new house may appreciate in value, but it doesn’t produce income (unless you rent it out).

-Some financial advisors suggest that real estate in various forms (primary residence, second home, rental property, etc.) could comprise up to one-third of our net worth and still maintain a balanced and diverse portfolio.
+The key question is whether converting liquid, income-producing assets into illiquid home equity improves or degrades your overall financial security.
+Some financial advisors suggest that real estate in various forms (primary residence, second home, rental property, etc.) could comprise up to one-third of net worth and still maintain a balanced and diverse portfolio.
+Going significantly beyond that concentration increases risk.

 And, in theory, a retiree could put most (if not all) of their net worth into their home and then use one of those financial methods to take money out as needed for living expenses.
 Your home equity would then be as large as your net worth.